 We compared survey responses with the patient's disposition.
 In order to calculate potential lives saved during COVID with nurse triage, we focus on the 86% patients that were not planning to go to the ER, indicated in blue in Figure 9.
 We looked at how many of these callers who were not planning to go to the ER were assigned an urgent disposition by the triage nurse.
-Figure 10 presents the percentage of urgent dispositions given for patients who were not planning to go to the ER.
-Data on the survey responses was not available before February 2020.
+Figure 10 presents the disposition advice given to all patients who answered "No" to the survey, indicating that they were not planning to go to the ER.